dalb8/my-fdroiddata/README.md

 we'll get around to revising them all eventually.
 Depending on the distro, there could also be dependency issues for some apps.
-Also the gradle versioning system for non-build server setups is dependent on your path to the gradle binary; I point config.py to a symlink which I change when necessary to work around this.
+Also the gradle versioning system for non-build server setups is dependent on your path to the gradle binary; since I also use the gradle wrapper which caches gradle versions in ~/.gradle/wrapper, I store the path to each version in config.py and comment out all but one, depending on the build; I prefer this to editing bashrc.

 Many of the texts are by the contributors to [fdroiddata](https://gitorious.org/f-droid/fdroiddata) and those are under the AGPLv3.